Notice: Temporary Procedures & Operations During "Stay Home - Stay Safe" Orders

 Financial difficulties may contribute to hunger and malnutrition.
-This is why we are ready to assist qualified individuals and families.
+We are ready to assist qualified individuals and families.
 You can determine your eligibility now.

 There are many ways you can donate to help individuals and families in need.
 Cash donations, food or clothing, anything you can provide is always welcomed.

 Participate to help us continue providing services.
 Attend a fundraiser, grow extra produce, hold a drive, volunteer - there are so many ways.
 Find one that fits for you.

 Huron Valley School District.